zakagan/WordFormable/README.md

 Where S and F are the base string and the path to the given text-file, respectively.
 Replace the underline characters with ending of one of the four produced executables (each representing one solution method):

-1. WordPercentPartials
+1. WordFormablePartials
-2. WordPercentTable
+2. WordFormableTable
-3. WordPercentPowerPC
+3. WordFormablePowerString
-4. WordPercentPowerHP
+4. WordFormablePowerVInts
-5. WordPercentQueue
+5. WordFormableQueueSearch

 Then, printed to the command line, will be the formable word tokens along with some additional data.